Cashier’s Check Vs. Certified Check: What’s the Difference?

 An official bank stamp or watermark is also added to the check to make sure the check is not used for any other reason and that only the right person can cash the check.
 It makes a certified check even more secure than a personal check.

-See also Cashier Check at Kroger: Fees, Requirements, Process, Limit, And More
+See also Cashier’s Check 711: Fees, Requirements, Process, Limit, and More

 Also, writing a certified check is the same as writing a personal check.
 The payer would fill out the check by writing the recipient/s name, amount to be received, and payer’s signature.